simpleledger/slpjs/readme.md

 ## BURN - Destroy tokens for a certain Token Id

 This example shows the general workflow for sending an existing token.
+Also see the [TypeScript example](examples/10-burn-token.ts).

 ```javascript